-- be fully constructed in a form ready to deploy. - be deployed from a position on board the boat and utilise a drogue so that the tori line remains above the water surface for a minimum of 75 metres from the stern of the boat; A drogue is defined as any object or material attached to the end of the tori line to increase drag sufficiently to achieve the required aerial coverage. - o have streamers attached to it with a maximum interval between the streamers of 3.5 metres; - have streamers maintained to ensure their lengths are as close to the water surface as possible.
+- be fully constructed in a form ready to deploy. - be deployed from a position on board the boat and utilise a drogue so that the tori line remains above the water surface for a minimum of 75 metres1 from the stern of the boat; A drogue is defined as any object or material attached to the end of the tori line to increase drag sufficiently to achieve the required aerial coverage. - o have streamers attached to it with a maximum interval between the streamers of 3.5 metres; - must have short streamers (greater than 1m in length) shall be placed no more than 1m apart. - have streamers maintained to ensure their lengths are as close to the water surface as possible.